Kayla1703/Kayla/README.md

  I am 25 years old and I grew up in Underberg, KZN.
 I went to boarding school in Pietermaritzburg at The Wykeham Collegiate and I then went on to study at Stellenbosch University.
 I did a Bachelor of Science in Biodiversity and Ecology.

  After graduating, I went to Vietnam and taught English there for 18 months.
-I then found myself working at Londolozi Game reserve for another 18 months in the hospitality industry.
+I then found myself working at Londolozi Game Reserve for another 18 months in the hospitality industry.

 ### Projects